Mohammedia: New city

 Fédala was renamed Mohammedia on 25 June 1960 in honor of King Mohammed V, the restorer of Moroccan independence, on the occasion of laying the foundation stone of the Samir oil refinery.
 The new name indicates the modern character of this city.
 Today, the city serves as both a seaside resort and a manufacturing center.

-Mohammedia is also a resort city containing a golf and tennis club, casino and many other activities.
+Mohammedia is also a resort city containing a golf and tennis club, casino and many other recreational activities.
 In addition, people call it madinat lwurud wa riyada which means "city of flowers and sports".

 Within the past decade, Mohammedia's beaches "Sablet & Mimosa" have drawn many people from Casablanca, and its nearby cities.
 Sablet and Mimosa have been under development, building new beach condos, villas, as well as more investments in small businesses which creates more jobs.
 Summer is simply the best season in Mohammedia being that there is more involvement due to an increase of the population.
 There is a wide range of outdoor activities including basketball, soccer, surfing, and fishing.
 The night life is a great experience to be part of, including several cafes, restaurants, clubs, and a boardwalk.
-A couple of beach residential areas that are good place for vacation are "Residence of Oubaha" and "Palm Beach."
+A couple of beach residential areas that are good places for vacation are "Residence of Oubaha" and "Palm Beach."
 There are several other projects going on in the city of Mohammedia as well as infrastructure throughout the city.

-On 22 December 2022, A huge explosion erupted after a gas storage facility went up in flames, authorities claimed to have no casualties, families and citizens living near the facility have evacuated the surroundings.
-After 2 hours of the incident, Local authorities contained the fires caused by the explosion.
+On 22 December 2022, a huge explosion erupted after a gas storage facility went up in flames.
+Authorities claimed to have no casualties.
+Families and citizens living near the facility have evacuated the surroundings.
+After 2 hours of the incident, local authorities contained the fires caused by the explosion.